laurenhatch03/laurenhatch03.github.io/README.md

 - Figures 24 and 25 show all three REC curves, each in a different color for both ```X_data_all``` and ```X_data```.
 The lines in figure 24 are almost identical, while the random forest model in figure 25 is slightly off from the others.

 Next, I made correlation matrices to see how well each model correctly predicts outcomes.
-In this case, the answer to the question, "Is this person likely to change their occupation?" is 0 for no and 1 for yes.
+In binary representation, the answer to the question, "Is this person likely to change their occupation?" is 0 for unlikely and 1 for likely.

 Below are the matrices: